decentralized-identity/sidetree/docs/Q-and-A.md

 ## *Q: What are the main components of a sidetree system?
 The figure below illustrates the three primary components of a Sidetree-based DID system:
-1. Single source of truth
+1. Single point of definition
 2. Safe-guarded recording of events
 3. Access to (proofs of) stored data with a time stamp
 <img src="./images/sidetree-system.png" alt="System components of Sidetree" border="0" width="400">